Overview of potential upgrade issues (Visual C++)

 /Zc:wchar_t (wchar_t Is Native Type)

 (In Microsoft Visual C++ 6.0 and earlier, wchar_t was not implemented as a built-in type, but was declared in wchar.h as a typedef for unsigned short.)
-The C++ standard requires that wchar_t be a built-in type.
+The C++ standard requires that wchar_t is a built-in type.
 Using the typedef version can cause portability problems.
 If you upgrade from earlier versions of Visual Studio and encounter compiler error C2664 because the code is trying to implicitly convert a wchar_t to unsigned short, we recommend that you change the code to fix the error, instead of setting

 /Zc:wchar_t-.
 For more information, see /Zc:wchar_t (wchar_t Is Native Type).